List of Star Wars species (P–T): Known Twi'leks

 Jedi Knight Aayla Secura (Battlefront II) and Master Zhar Lestin (Knights of the Old Republic) are Twi'leks.
 Rianna Saren in the video game Star Wars: Lethal Alliance is a Twi'lek.
-Twi'lek were one of the species playable in Star Wars: Galaxies, where they were given bonuses in the Entertainer skillset.
+Twi'leks were one of the species playable in Star Wars: Galaxies, where they were given bonuses in the Entertainer skill set.

 Twi'leks such as Bib Fortuna and Oola were first seen in Jabba the Hutt's lair in Return of the Jedi (1983).
 Lyn Me was digitally added to the scenes in the Special Edition (1997).
 Twi'leks are never named in the Star Wars movies, and in the game Star Wars: X-Wing there is a planet called Twi'lek, most likely Ryloth.

 Game designers Bill Slavicsek and Grant Boucher invented the name Twi'lek for the Galaxy Guide 1: A New Hope supplement for the Star Wars: The Roleplaying Game from West End Games.

 BioWare's 2003 video game Star Wars: Knights of the Old Republic features the young Twi'lek Mission Vao who accompanied the player on his search for the Star Forge 3956 BBY together with her Wookiee friend Zaalbar.
 The 2011 MMORPG Star Wars: The Old Republic, also by BioWare, features Vette, a Twi'lek pirate who is a companion character and slave to the Sith Warrior.

 In Michael A. Stackpole's award-winning X-wing series, a Twi'lek pilot named Nawara Ven is a former Imperial defense attorney who defected to the New Republic when he was unable to seek justice for his clients in Palpatine's humanocentric court system.
 In Rogue Squadron, Ven makes his first appearance as an X-wing pilot in the squadron reorganized by Commander Wedge Antilles.
 In Wedge's Gamble, he assists the Republic in retaking the galactic capital Coruscant.
 In The Krytos Trap, Ven defends Captain Tycho Celchu, when he is charged with treason and the murder of Lieutenant Corran Horn.
 In The Bacta War, Ven is injured in battle and he retires from piloting.
 In the end, he becomes the squadron's executive officer.

 In Star Wars Rebels Hera Syndulla is a Twi'lek who pilots the Ghost.
 She is the daughter of Cham Syndulla, a character who first appeared in The Clone Wars animated series.